SilviaLazzardi/Project_AMI/README.md

                        -'red_feat_vector_n_comp_{}.npy'.format(n_comp)
                        -'clustering_parameters_n_clust.npy'.format(n_clust)

 *  *Now: tf-idf.
 If you want you can easly add more or change parameters
 *  **Now: svd and pca
 *  ***Now: k-means

-#Extension to do
+# Extension to do
 * setting a limit-parameter on the explained_variance and choose the number of components with it
 * automatic run of the code for a range of explained_variance values
 * saving file txt or excel with ordered results with the parameters changment

-#Bash file
+# Bash file
 * main.sh: bash file to run project.py

-#Code instructions:
+# Code instructions:
-* download the repository and open main.sh
+* download the repository
+* open main.sh
-* set the current date and the parameters you want to try
+* set the current date and parameters arguments
-* from your shell go to the directory containing the files:
+* from your shell go to the directory containing the files
-* first time: chmod u+x main.sh
+* first run: chmod u+x main.sh
 * then: ./main.sh
-*see the results
+* see the results